 Workforce Housing

-Developing a sustainable inventory of workforce housing near centers of commerce and transit corridors is vital to the continued growth and success of Tampa Bay’s business economy.
-Increasing the inventory of attainable housing for working families is essential to our region’s ability to attract and retain talent, improve quality of life, and achieve the Tampa Bay region’s full potential.
+The Tampa Bay Chamber supports the development of a sustainable inventory of workforce housing near centers of commerce and transit corridors to ensure the continued growth and success of Tampa Bay’s economy.
+Expanding attainable housing options for working families is essential to attracting and retaining talent, enhancing quality of life, and realizing the region’s full potential.

 Top